smaEti/AminExpress/README.md

 #### When a request is received, the app processes it through the following steps:

-- **URL Matching:** The app traverses the trie tree using the segments of the incoming URL to find the corresponding node.
+- **URL Matching:** The app traverses the radix tree using the segments of the incoming URL to find the corresponding node.
   - For example, a request to /user/ali would traverse the edges user and ali to find the node for ali.

 - **Middleware Execution:** Once the target node is found, the app retrieves the list of middlewares and callbacks stored in that node.